 If a folder is specified in "playlist-wavetable.txt", the folder contains the individual WAV files that represent one waveform each.
-The folder must also contain a playlist (named "playlist.txt"), listing the waveform WAV files in order.
+The algorithm does not use any 'playlist.txt' file within the folder - any files found files are used in alphabetical order.